larsrh/website/topics/crdt/05-tombstones.md

 6. Internet connection is restored.

 Is the result {1, 2, 3} or {2, 3}?
-The naive implementation says the former, because it'll just take the union of both sets.
+The naive implementation says the former because it'll just take the union of both sets.
 The way to avoid this is by using _tombstones._

 {% include float_picture.html src="topics/crdt/marx_and_engels.jpg" text="A spectre is haunting Europe—the spectre of commutativity" %}